Why mindfulness-based cognitive therapy?

 With our minds trying to keep up, people are left vulnerable to anxiety, chronic stress, and depression.
-Recognizing patterns within our behavior, however, allows us to escape this cycle.
+Recognizing patterns within our behavior, however, allows us to escape this cycle and this can be achieved through mindfulness-based cognitive therapy.

+Mindfulness-based cognitive therapy is beneficial for you.
 Mindfulness is a powerful concept that lets us live in the present.
+Mindfulness-based cognitive therapy allows you to adapt and deal with the fast-paced world we live in.
 This involves paying close and non-judgemental attention to your thoughts, emotions, and surroundings.
 Acceptance and compassion for yourself are deemed essential for this to work.

-Therapy is already a proven process to help people process and work on their emotions and problems.
-Mindfulness-based therapy incorporates mindful principles to supplement programs.
+Cognitive-based therapy is already a proven process to help people process and work on their emotions and problems.
+Mindfulness-based cognitive therapy incorporates mindful principles to supplement programs.
 It mainly focuses on controlling and accepting thoughts and emotions.
-Allowing to let go of negative emotions, mindfulness imparts a positive impact during therapy.
+Allowing to let go of negative emotions, mindfulness imparts a positive impact during mindfulness-based therapy.
 People achieve peace of mind and acceptance of themselves.

 Is mindfulness considered CBT?

-Mindfulness-based therapy refers to a modified type of cognitive therapy.
+Mindfulness-based cognitive therapy refers to a modified type of cognitive-based therapy.
 It incorporates mindfulness, like breathing exercises and meditation, to combat mental health problems.
 Like any CBT, it guides clients to identify negative thought patterns to break away from its negative effects.

 What religion is mindfulness-based on?